joeyhage/aws-solutions-architect-associate-notes/notes/Cantrill/Tech-Fundamentals.md

 - Internet protocol (IP) is a layer 3 protocol
   - add cross-network IP addressing and routing between LANs without direct P2P
 - routers are L3 devices that remove frame encapsulation and add new frame encapsulation at every hop
+- packets can be delivered out of order -> need layer 4 for this
+- cannot handle different channels of communication -> need layer 4 for this
+- no flow control - if dest device is slower, packet loss occurs

 ##### L3 IP packet structure